kevinwklawrence/drrr-like-chat-new/README.md

   - Users can be unbanned at any point by the host, allowing them access to the room they were once banned in.
 - Auto-disconnect feature
   - After a set amount of time, users will automatically disconnect from rooms.
 If host, then passes host to random user.

-# PLANNED FEATURES
 - Private messaging
+- Whispers
-- Etc...
+- Avatar color changer

 # REQUIRES SQL SETUP